March Weekend Project 2013

 Fun activities begin at 6pm and will finish by 9pm (Saturday night)

 Sunday 3rd March - we will finish at 2/2.30pm and for those of you who need to leave you can dismantle camp, clean up and travel home if needed.
-There will be a short debrief at the end of the work day on Sunday.

 all over the place.
 It is much cooler at the moment with sometimes warm or cold days, cool nights, and possible wet weather.
 It can become very cold, wet and windy as well as hot, dry and dusty!
 Check weather forecasts for the weekend!
 Most of all be prepared.